pyth-network/pyth-crosschain/express_relay/sdk/python/searcher/README.md

-# Pyth Express Relay Searcher Python SDK
+# Pyth Express Relay Python SDK

-Utility library for searchers to interact with the Pyth Express Relay API.
+Utility library for searchers and protocols to interact with the Pyth Express Relay API.

-The SDK includes a basic Searcher client for connecting to the Express Relay server as well as an example SimpleSearcher class that provides a simple workflow for assessing and bidding on liquidation opportunities.
+The SDK includes searcher-side utilities and protocol-side utilities.
+The searcher-side utilities include a basic Searcher client for connecting to the Express Relay server as well as an example SimpleSearcher class that provides a simple workflow for assessing and bidding on liquidation opportunities.

+# Searcher

 ## Installation